Cyriaque Lamar

 “Something’s in that barberry thatch,” whispered Lina-2.

-The mollusk torched up his tentacles and illuminated the brush.
-There, in the barberry, in the fantods of a retreat, was the head, inching away on its mutant tongue.
+Xoz torched up his tentacles and illuminated the brush.
+There, in the barberry, in the fantods of a retreat, was The Archangel’s head, inching away on Father’s mutant tongue.

 The neural lingua moved like a beached clam.
-The tongue dragged the brain, which remained anchored to the head.
-Sticky reams of white fluid dribbled from its chair-thwacked brain, attracting a wig of dry leaves.
-Bringing up the rear were The Archangel’s loose eyes; they trailed the head by their optic nerves, two discarded baubles slugging it through the mud.
+The tongue dragged the head: sticky reams of white fluid dribbled from its chair-thwacked brain, attracting a wig of dry leaves.
+The Archangel’s loose eyes trailed the head, the optic nerves slugging it through the mud.

-“Good morning, Ringwood!” resounded the lockjawed head.
+“Good morning, Ringwood!” resounded the head.
 “North Jersey Mod-Con 196, make some noise!”

 “That’s a human voice,” gasped Lina.